ajay-gandhi/gbajs/README.md

 GameBoy Advance emulator in the browser.
 This fork is intended for mobile browsers.

+## TODO

+* Setup canvas size on landscape
+* Setup buttons on landscape
+* Canvas size small on mobile, okay on desktop
+* Create save game functionality
+  * Add to menu after choosing game
+  * Put in URL for saving
+* Add button to go back to game browser in gba.html

 > See fork source for information on emulator

 ## License

 Copyright © 2012 – 2013, Jeffrey Pfau
 All rights reserved.